morse-simulator/morse/doc/morse/user/middlewares/socket.rst

   > req1 Human move (1.0, 2.0)
   req1 OK

 .. note:: The socket service interface listen by default on port 4000.
+If this port is busy, MORSE will try to connect to the next 10 ports {4001-4010} before giving up.

 .. note:: Why 4000??
 That's all the question!
 A free beer for the first who finds.